flowagentnu/1rel-documentation/docs/apps/integrations/integrations-365-sync.md

 Log into your Microsoft account and approve the connection to complete the integration.

 ## Integration with FlowAgent Apps
-Once the sync is set up, events can be displayed and managed in compatible FlowAgent apps, such as the [calendar app](/docs/apps/widgets/apps-calendar).
+Once the sync is set up, events can be displayed and managed in compatible FlowAgent apps, such as the [Calendar Widget](/docs/modules/widgets/calendar).

 ---